YebinK/AlgorithmPracticing/README.md

 Practicing Algorithms

-To enhance my algorithm skill, I'll keep update this project.
+To enhance my algorithm skills, I'll keep update this repository.

 Based on Baekjoon Online Judge (https://www.acmicpc.net/).
 The file name is same as the number of problem.